Jon Moon, PhD, FTOS

 Project Manager and Senior Biomedical Engineer

-From 2013 to 2015, Eric worked as a Graduate Research Assistant in the Complex Fluids and Multiphase Flows Lab at the University of Minnesota.
-His work primarily focused on characterizing the behaviors of microparticles and polymers within electrochemical systems.
+From 2013 to 2015, Katherine worked as a Graduate Research Assistant in the Complex Fluids and Multiphase Flows Lab at the University of Minnesota.
+Her work primarily focused on characterizing the behaviors of microparticles and polymers within electrochemical systems.
 This fundamental work aimed to improve understanding of such systems in more complex applications, such as water treatment and aggregate removal processes.

-Eric began work as a Mechanical Engineer at MEI in the spring of 2016.
-He assists with engineering and support for MEI’s room respiration calorimeter projects.
+Katherine began work as a Mechanical Engineer at MEI in the spring of 2016.
+She assists with engineering and support for MEI’s room respiration calorimeter projects.